Mary Corleone: The Godfather Part III

 Mary is sheltered from the violent world of the Corleone crime family.
 She falls in love with her cousin, Vincent Mancini, Sonny Corleone's illegitimate son.
 While the family is traveling in Sicily, Michael tells Mary he disapproves of the romance, believing that Vincent's growing involvement in the "family business" puts her life in danger.
 He fears that Mary could suffer the same fate as his first wife, Apollonia, who was killed by a car bomb intended for him 30 years earlier.

 Toward the end of the film, Michael names Vincent as his successor, on condition that he break off his relationship with Mary.
 After her brother's debut concert, the assassin Mosca tries to kill Michael.
-One bullet grazes Michael's shoulder, but the other accidentally hits Mary in the torso, fatally wounding her.
+One bullet grazes Michael's shoulder, but the other accidentally hits Mary in the chest, fatally wounding her.
 Michael is devastated by Mary's death, and screams in torment while cradling her dead body.